StarAgile

 Powerful features of the Chef Analytics platform like report generation, rules processing system, and audit mode make Chef one of the leading DevOps automation tools in the industry.

-The Chef Development Kit, also known as "ChefDK", is essentially a package that provides you with all the necessary tools needed for developing and testing Chef cookbooks and your infrastructure from any machine or device.
+The Chef Development Kit, also known as "ChefDK", is essentially a package that provides you with all the necessary tools like CI/CD needed for developing and testing Chef cookbooks and your infrastructure from any machine or device.

-The Chef Knife is the command-line tool that enables a DevOps team member to interact and communicate with the Chef server.
+The Chef Knife is the command-line tool that enables a DevOps team structure member to interact and communicate with the Chef server.
 Developers upload any state changes to the Chef server from their master devices (a.k.a. workstations) that are then pulled by the worker nodes using the Chef client.

 Also Read: State of DevOps Report